ONLINE LEARNING SYSTEM REQUIREMENTS

 Supported Operating Systems:

-We highly recommend that you have administrative rights to the computer used for graduate coursework.
+IMPORTANT: We highly recommend that you have administrative rights to the computer used for college coursework.
 If you must use a computer over which you do not have administrative rights (such as a library computer or a workplace computer), you may experience difficulties with needed functions, such as installing plug-ins.
 Students using library or workplace computers will have limited support options due to access limitations on such networks.
-Check with your workplace IT department to ensure that you may access course materials from your company's network.
+Check with your workplace IT department to ensure that you may access course materials from your company’s network.

 ISP account for Internet access and email address.
 (See more on Internet connectivity specifications below.)